emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 is does not contain unexpected data.
 For example, a CA could refuse to issue the certificate if the CSR contained unknown fields, or if a known field contained an unexpected or invalid value.
 The CA can modify or refuse a particular CSR to address these deficiencies for any reasons, including local site policy.
-We note that the "A" in "CA" means for "Authority", while the "R" in "CSR" means "Request".  i.e. There is no requirement for a CA to sign any and all CSRs  which are presented to it.
+We note that the "A" in "CA" means for "Authority", while the "R" in "CSR" means "Request".
+There is no requirement for a CA to sign any and all CSRs  which are presented to it.

 Once an EAP peer receives the signed certificate, the peer could potentially be (ab) used for in TLS contexts other than TEAP.
 For example,